-The Balkan Peninsula, as the crossroad of many different and extraordinary cultures, has always been an interesting destination for real cultural travellers.
-The Balkans is full of hidden gems and some quite popular destinations, and here we bring you some of our favourites – 5 best cultural cities to visit in the Balkans.
+The Balkan Peninsula, as the crossroad of many different and extraordinary cultures, has always been an interesting destination for real cultural travelers.
+The Balkans is full of hidden gems and some quite popular destinations, and here we bring you some of our favorites – 5 best cultural cities to visit in the Balkans.

 Besides the museums and architectural wonders, there are various cultural activities going on in Plovdiv, especially in the summertime, such as the Night of the Museums and Galleries and One Dance Week.

 Novi Sad (Hungarian: Újvidék), the second-largest city in Serbia is the capital of province Vojvodina, is a multicultural city with so many things that you have to see and experience.
 Novi Sad is named to be the European Capital of Culture in 2021 and it sure deserves it.
 Back in the 18th and 19th centuries, Novi Sad was the center of Serbian culture, politics, and social life during the rule of the Habsburg monarchy.
 Today, it is a modern, tourist-friendly, cultural city with many cultural things going on.
 One of the most important ones is, for sure, world-famous EXIT – an award-winning summer music festival that has been named the best European music festival in Europe.
 Besides this one, Novi Sad hosts numerous summer festivals, such as Cinema City Festival, INFANT – International Festival of Alternative and New Theatre, Novi Sad Jazz Festival, International Comic Festival, and many more.